What’s the issue?

 What’s UNISON doing?

-We believe that the HCPC will lose the trust of registrants if this fee increase goes ahead despite overwhelming objections from those that it regulates.
+We believe that the HCPC will lose the trust of registrants if this fee increase goes ahead despite overwhelming objections from the people that it regulates.